deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

 The conda-build highlighted in green is the one, which you will use in you DeepESDL JupyterLab, per default it is the latest successful build.
-If you wish to make a different build the one to be used in DeepESDL Jupyterlab, select the checkmark in the blue button panel of the desired conda-build.
+If you wish to make a different build the one to be used in DeepESDL JupyterLab, select the checkmark in the blue button panel of the desired conda-build.
 The reload button in the blue button panel will trigger a rebuild of the conda-environment specification of the selected conda-build.
 The bin button